-Non-audit services included tax-related services, advisory service regarding accounting and taxation related to the establishment of holding company in the US.
+Non-audit services provided by the Accounting Auditors to the Company during the current fiscal period were for preparation of comfort letters.
 Non-audit services for the consolidated subsidiaries are agreed upon procedures.

 (5) Policy on Dismissal or Refusal of Reappointment of Accounting Auditors